Tonight’s “Minor” Jewish Holiday Of Purim Gives Powerful Warning To The Wealthy And Privileged of All Faiths

 The story of George Washington explains what made America great.
 It inspires and teaches young people how to succeed and be good Americans.
 This may explain why those who hate America and everything it stands for don’t want the story of George Washington to be told.
 In 1968, a Democratic President and super-majority in Congress

 In 1968, Democrat President Lyndon Johnson and a Democrat super majority in Congress adopted the Uniform Monday Holiday Law.
 They eliminated Washington’s February 22d birthday as a national holiday.
 They ignored Abraham Lincoln’s February 12th birthday.
 They replaced it with a new “President’s Day”.
 Like most Americans, I didn’t notice it at the time.

 Meet Michael Cutler – L&P Fundraising Buffet Come on out for some fun, food and facts on illegal immigration in the United States of America.
 Sunday, February 17, 2019 – 1:00 to 3:00 pm (Snow Date, February 24, 2019) Gregory’s Restaurant & Bar.
 900 Shore Road, Somers Point, NJ Featured Guest Speaker: Michael Cutler.
 A

 Christmas Day 1776: The Beginning of Ten Days In New Jersey That Saved America And Changed The World

-On Christmas Day, several thousand visitors usually stand in the cold for hours at the Delaware River, just north of Trenton.
-There they watch dozens of re-enactors dressed as soldiers of colonial militias and the Continental Army board large wooden boats and row from Bucks County, Pennsylvania
+Photo from https://www.washingtoncrossingpark.org/.
+Each Christmas Day, several thousand visitors stand for hours by the Delaware River, just north of Trenton.
+There, at Washington’s Crossing Park, they watch dozens of re-enactors dressed as soldiers of the state militias and Continental Army of 1776.
+Usually, the re-enactors board large wooden boats and row from Bucks County, Pennsylvania